wangkaikaikai/SCIP-system/README.md

    The firmware runs on the embedded controller and controls the acquisition, preprocessing, and transmission of physiological signals.
 It provides the communication bridge between the hardware sensors and the Android application.

 3. **SCIP APP**
-   The Android application receives physiological data through Bluetooth and/or NFC, performs data visualization and processing, and provides user-facing monitoring functions such as ECG display, respiratory signal analysis, heart rate calculation, and data recording.
+   The Android application receives physiological data through Bluetooth, performs data visualization and processing, and provides user-facing monitoring functions such as ECG display, SCG signal display, heart rate calculation, and data recording.

 ---